RahmanKM/neocortexapi/source/NeoCortexUtils/docs/sdr-to-bitmap.md

 This document outlines the method for visualizing Sparse Distributed Representations (SDRs) as bitmap images using the `DrawBitmap` method.
 Visualizing SDRs can significantly aid in understanding the patterns and information encoded within them, especially when dealing with complex encoders or spatial pooling processes.
 This method provides a tangible way to assess and interpret the activity and structure of SDRs, facilitating a deeper understanding of their functionality in various applications.

+## Introduction

+The `DrawBitmap` method offers a versatile approach to represent SDRs visually, enabling the examination of their properties and behaviors.
+By converting SDRs into bitmap images, we can observe the activation patterns and interactions within the data, providing insights into the encoding and processing mechanisms at play.
+This document serves as a guide to utilizing the `DrawBitmap` method across different scenarios, highlighting its application with simple SDR examples as well as encoder-generated SDRs.